 California dreamin’, indeed.

-When their shots weren’t falling for most of the game, the Golden Bears turned up the defensive pressure and defeated the Tigers 73-63 in the NCAA tournament game at the Arena.
+When their shots weren’t falling for most of the game, the Bears turned up the defensive pressure and defeated the Tigers 73-63 at the Arena.

 In what is already the most successful season in school history, the second-seeded Bears are one win away from an appearance in the Final Four.
-A win over fourth-seeded Georgia on Monday night would send Cal (31-3) to New Orleans next weekend.
+A victory over Georgia on Monday night would send Cal (31-3) to New Orleans next weekend.

-Still, the sixth-seeded Lady Tigers (22-12) trailed by only five points with 8:20 to play, but finally were undone by a deeper Cal team that finally found its shooting touch.
+The Bears found the fast lane just in time against an LSU team that fields just eight healthy players.
+Making the most of a short roster but a towering inside game, the sixth-seeded Lady Tigers (22-12) trailed by only five points with 8:20 to play, but finally were undone by a deeper Cal team.

 It wasn’t easy.

 The Tigers also stayed fresh.
-Seven minutes into the game, LSU coach Nikki Caldwell subbed en masse, giving a 2-minute rest to every starter except Plaisance.
+Seven minutes into the game, LSU coach Nikki Caldwell subbed en masse, giving a two-minute rest to every starter except Plaisance.